Barbados Conference Facilities

-The most notable however is the state-owned Lloyd Erskine Sandiford Centre (LESC).
+The most notable, however, is the state-owned Lloyd Erskine Sandiford Centre (LESC).

 It represents a deliberate move by the government to go after the specific niche of conference tourism.

 The Hilton Barbados Resort also has facilities to accommodate several conferences at the same time.
-Added to that are excellent parking facilities and a splendid foyer that creates a perfect ambience for those attending the events.
+Added to that are excellent parking facilities and a splendid foyer that creates a perfect ambiance for those attending the events.

-All of them, hotels and the LESC, are equipped with modern telecommunications, offer business services and have support staff on hand.
+All of them, hotels and the LESC, are equipped with modern telecommunications, offer business services, and have support staff on hand.

 Hosting a successful conference or event in Barbados, as it is anywhere, takes skill and planning.
-Location, facilities and resources are key factors in the decision-making process.
+Location, facilities, and resources are key factors in the decision-making process.

 Well over one million visitors come to the island each year.
-These numbers are split between overnight/long stay visitors and cruise ship passengers who spend a day on the island.
+These numbers are split between overnight/long-stay visitors and cruise ship passengers who spend a day on the island.

-Several CARICOM meetings are held here and just recently the LESC was the venue for the FOROMIC XV, the biggest business conference in Latin America and the Caribbean.
+Several CARICOM meetings are held here, and just recently, the LESC was the venue for the FOROMIC XV, the biggest business conference in Latin America and the Caribbean.
 It attracted more than a thousand delegates from the region, a record number for the conference.

-Estimates suggest that a high percentage of the long stay visitors are classified as repeat visitors, suggesting that Barbados has mastered the art of hospitality.
+Estimates suggest that a high percentage of the long-stay visitors are classified as repeat visitors, suggesting that Barbados has mastered the art of hospitality.